hmcts/pcs-api/README.md

 - PCS_API_IDAM_SECRET
 - TEST_E2E_URL_EXUI

-Localhost Login for E2E Tests
+Localhost Login for E2E Tests:

-When running against `localhost`, the test framework **will not create test users via IDAM**.
+When running against `localhost`, the test framework will not create test users via IDAM.
 Instead, it expects these environment variables to be set manually:

 - TEST_USERNAME
 - TEST_PASSWORD

-Refer CftlibConfig.java under cftlib for details.
+Refer CftlibConfig.java under cftlib for username.

 The e2e suite can be run with the following command: